hashkat/hashkat/docs/tutorial02.md

 ### Run a New Simulation

-#### Remove Previous Simulation Data

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EmRJel-eGmw" frameborder="0" allowfullscreen></iframe>
 </center>

+#### Remove Previous Simulation Data

 At the end of [Tutorial 1](http://docs.hashkat.org/en/latest/tutorial01/), we had run a simple network simulation and studied its output.

 It is necessary to discard (or rename) the results of the old simulation to run a new simulation.
 The results of the old simulation are found in:

 `network_state.dat`

 `~/hashkat/output/`

 Here we show you how to REMOVE the files, which is permanent.
-You may also create a storage directory, and or rename the unwanted files and directories.
+You may also move the files to a storage directory, and/or rename the unwanted files and directories.

 ##### To Remove:

+To remove the old output:

 `rm network_state.dat`

 `rm -r output`

 Though not necessary, you can also remove the other files created from running a network simulation by typing in the commands: